 How big are the blocks?

 Elite manufacture a variety of blocks – the smallest weighing 750kgs and the largest weighing 2,400kgs.
-So whatever your wall height / material mass requirements Elite have the right blocks for the job.
+So (subject to carrying out suitable structural calculations) whatever your wall height / material mass requirements Elite have the right blocks for the job.

 How much do they really cost?

 The prices vary depending on the location of the project and types of blocks required however delivered prices range between £100 and £150 /m2 of wall.

 Elite offer the full range of delivery options inc the standard flat bed 44ft artic (where the client off-loads), FORS Gold, Silver and Bronze, CLOCS and Crossrail compliant, crane offload, telehandler off-load, via palletforce and exported worldwide via a number of prequalified shipping partners.
 Given the central location of the factories clients can also choose to collect their blocks.

 How do I find out more/order the blocks?